cykod/Quintus-website/public/guide/input.md

 This method will set up default input controls for the keyboard and add buttons for left, right and a and b for touch devices on screen if you are using the Scenes module.

-Note: the order here is important - you must call `setup()` before `controls()` so that the controls have a element to bind events to and a size to calculate from.
+Note: the order here is important - you must call `setup()` before `controls()` so that the controls have an element to bind events to and a size to calculate from.

 The `controls` method takes in a single parameter which, if set to true, will use a 4-way joypad on the left side of the screen instead of left and right buttons.
 Turn this on if you need 4-way controls on mobile.